 If your employees are not eligible for JobKeeper payments and you can no longer support their employment, you may be required to review your employment relationship.
 Employers sponsoring overseas workers may be required to report changes in their circumstances to the Department.

-Q. I won’t receive payments until May, can I pay my employees after I receive the payments?
+Q. Can I pay my employees after I receive the payments?

-The JobKeeper payment will be made monthly in arrears to the employer and the employer will need to evidence that they have paid eligible employees during the fortnightly payment period.
-This means you should pay your eligible employees by the 30th of April for the two “JobKeeper” pay periods (30th March – 12th April and 13th -26th of April), if you feel comfortable that your business and the employees are eligible for the payments.
+No- the JobKeeper payment will be made monthly in arrears to the employer and the employer will need to evidence that they have paid eligible employees during the fortnightly payment period.

 The JobKeeper nomination scheme works on a ‘one-in all-in’ principle.
 If an employer decides to participate in the scheme, they have to nominate ALL eligible employees.
 An employer cannot choose some employees and not others based on any criteria other than that prescribed in the scheme.